<img src="https://www.webtraxs.com/webtraxs.php?id=wt-45a3a36f-6138-483d-9a15-6618eb21e81c&amp;st=img" alt="">

 No matter what, the primary packaging needs to be of the utmost quality.

 Think of the food industry.
-Primary packaging plays a vital role in extending shelf life.
-If it’s defective, the product can spoil.
+Primary packaging plays a central role in extending shelf life.
+If it’s defective, your product can spoil.
 Even for non-perishable items, faulty packaging risks damaging fragile products or sending the wrong message to consumers about your brand’s quality.

 There’s another element to consider as well: branding.

 Primary packaging is often contained within secondary packaging (as is the case with folding cartons).
 In these instances, utility matters more than appearance.
-However, when the primary packaging is displayed, use it as a marketing opportunity.
+However, when the primary packaging is displayed, such as through peek-a-boo windows, use it as a marketing opportunity.

-The packaging should feature clear branding and messaging about what exactly the product is.
-This can be elevated with the right effects—an elegant white background with a sleek logo for a beauty product, for example, or cleverly placed windowing to give consumers a peek at the product before they open it.
+Primary packaging should feature clear branding and messaging about what exactly your product is.
+This can be elevated with the right effects—an elegant white background with a sleek logo for a beauty product, for example, or cleverly placed windowing to give consumers a glance at the product before they open it.

 Finally, ask about sustainability when working with your packaging partner.
 They can talk you through options to limit plastic use or provide alternative materials, without sacrificing quality (for instance, within food packaging or among beauty brands).